 Buy-back or transfer of service from another employer

-- years of University service where you could have contributed but did not;
+- years of University service where the member could have contributed but did not;

-- years of University service where you contributed but then had refunded to you;
+- years of University service where the member contributed, but then received a refunded to;

 - periods of leave without pay with no pension contributions;